learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/cli/README.md

 ### Hints and Hurdles
 + Navigating your computer from the command line is a lot about muscle memory.
 It's important that students get a lot of repetition in with these commands.
 + In [Lab: Find The Missing Pets]( https://github.com/learn-co-curriculum/find-missing-pet), instructor should complete one or two examples before releasing students.
-+ In General for Day 1:
-  + Split class into MacBook and Chromebook for environment set up.
-  + Demo the code when demoing final projects from previous students.
-Soundbite could be something like: this looks like Greek, but at the end of this course you will be able to read it AND write it!
-  + Talk to about website versus web application (use a concrete example like Yelp).
-Web applications rely on a back-end written in a programming language like Ruby to interact with users and show customized content.

 ### Additional Media
 + It might be fun for the class to play around with these [CLI easter eggs](https://github.com/learn-co-curriculum/hs-cli-cultural-piece).